 Smoky is four now, and he still makes sucking/kneading motions for a bit when he settles down for a nap, but he doesn't flood the place like he used to.

 Or she may get over it.
 I had two kittens at different times that did this.
 They both eventually got over the habit.
 It's a security thing.
 When your kitten feels more safe, secure, and confident, it will most likely outgrow this.
+Don't stop loving her!
+One of my cats washes my face in the middle of every night.
+That hurts!
+I gently make him stop.
+I know he is just trying to show he loves me just as I do when I pet him.

 It may be annoying to you but it is very comforting to her Because she was taken from her mother so young.
 We have an adult male cat that suck's on things too and we love him just the same as it is just in his nature like your eye color is your very own.
-Accept your cat just the way she is and love her or please find someone that will.